MAT Manual

 --> (1.0d0 1.0d0 1.0d0 1.0d0)))>

-The most prominent difference from lisp arrays is that mat
+The most prominent difference from lisp arrays is that mats are

 (let ((m (make-mat '(2 3))))